Our impact

 BOARD MEMBER

-Currently studying architecture at ETH in Zurich, Saraja is passionate about advancing women empowerment for the next generation.
+An architect by trade and currently doing her MSc in City Design and Social Sciences at LSE in London, Saraja is passionate about advancing women empowerment for the next generation.

 • Ottavia Pesce